Last Modified: 15 Apr 2014

 Days 2-4 Hanalei, Kauai

-This morning we travel by bus to Honolulu airport and fly to Lihue on the island of Kauai.
+Today we travel by bus to Honolulu airport and fly to Lihue on the island of Kauai.
 We then transfer to Hanalei.

 Kauai is the least developed of the main Hawaiian islands and is still the most pristine.
 It is also the oldest, and therefore has some of the most fascinating landscapes, formed by years of erosion.
 The town of Hanalei on Kauai, is located on picture postcard-perfect Hanalei Bay.
 Look familiar?
 You've probably seen it star in such films as 'The Descendants' and 'South Pacific'.
 Much of the action in town is focused around the pier, where locals go to hang out, swim, fish and play music.
 The town has a 'surfie' vibe and in the winter months particularly, the surfing is excellent.